 Of course, any of these occurrences would warrant a reevaluation of the company to determine if you still want to bear the risk and if it aligns with your investment strategy.

 If you own and have decided to hang onto the shares of a company that is exhibiting these signs, but you remain concerned about the possibility of bankruptcy, one tool that provides an easy-to-assess output is the Altman Z-score.
-This score determines the probability of bankruptcy using multiple financial ratios to assess a company's liquidity, profitability, leverage, and activity.* The higher a company's Z-score, the less likely it is to declare bankruptcy in the near future, and the lower a company's Z-score, the more likely it is to declare bankruptcy.
+This score estimates the probability of bankruptcy using multiple financial ratios to assess a company's liquidity, profitability, leverage, and activity.* The higher a company's Z-score, the less likely it is to declare bankruptcy in the near future, and the lower a company's Z-score, the more likely it is to declare bankruptcy.
 You may be able to find this information in financial reporting databases or it might be provided by credit management companies.

 Many companies will explore all other available options in order to avoid having to declare bankruptcy.
 This can entail seeking an investment (perhaps via a cash infusion, an acquisition, or some other type) to help stabilize the company, exploring a sale of the entire company or some of its major assets, restructuring, or downsizing.
-However, if these other paths are unsuccessful, filing for bankruptcy may be the best (or only) option.

 Banks and bondholders first